jonathantneal/core/README.md

 ```
 The biggest advantage of using `setAttribute` is the transfer in **raw** of the value associated with the property.

+### setProperties(props:Object)

+This method is executed by Atomico when mutating a property observed either by `setAttribute` or `attributeChangedCallback`

+### setState(state:Object)

+This method allows you to update the view based on a new state, this must always receive an object as the first parameter.

+### is

+It has the name of the tag

+### props

+It has the properties associated with the component

 ### Contextos

 Using the `getContext` method, the diff process recovers the return to share a context between components.